 Prices for meals are subject to change due to federal requirements.
-The prices for this year are as follows:Price for breakfast, Kindergarten through grade 5 is \$1.15 per day and \$.30 for reduced.
-Price for lunch, Kindergarten through grade 5 is \$2.40 per day and \$.40 per day reduced.
-Kindergarten and first grade students drinking afternoon milk may pay at Open House.
-Extra milk with lunch or milk with cold lunch is \$.40.
+The prices for this year are as follows:Price for breakfast, Kindergarten through grade 5 is \$1.70 per day and \$.30 for reduced.
+Price for lunch, Kindergarten through grade 5 is \$2.70 per day and \$.40 per day reduced.
+Extra milk with lunch or milk with cold lunch is \$.60.
 Breakfast, lunch and milk must be paid in advance.
 Money should be put in an envelope with your child's name, grade, amount of money and how the money is to be used on the outside of the envelope.
 A family may send one envelope, but information for each child must be on the outside of the envelope.
 Please have your child give the envelope to his/her teacher.